 Crossing yet another border we reached Montenegro.
 Montenegro wasn’t as cheap as Albania but it was still cheap.
 We had some more free time in Montenegro so we hit up the beach.
 We went to the beach known as the “big beach” by the name of Velika Plaza.
 A very long sandy beach stretching 8 miles.

 They had water sports here so we took the opportunity to go tubing again.
-Emily however wished she hadn’t this time around as it was so damn fast.
+I, however, wished she hadn’t this time around as it was so damn fast.
 If only we had captured the facial expressions!

-We were pulled by a jet ski this time rather than a boat and with no communication between us and the driver, he whipped us around like rag dolls, we were flying in the air, smacking the water, flipping over and about loosing swimmer bottoms.
+We were pulled by a jet ski this time rather than a boat and with no communication between us and the driver, he whipped us around like rag dolls, we were flying in the air, smacking the water, flipping over and about losing my swimmer’s bottoms.
 Jacob found this tubing experience a complete thrill, but Emily called it quits and went in early!

 It’s recommended to go early for free entry and to avoid the excessive heat.
 Unfortunately, a very late night out for us meant a late sleep in the morning so we missed this but 2 people from our group climbed to the top to touch the flag.